rackerlabs/docs-cloud-cdn/rst/devguide/glossary.rst

 Purge
     Purging removes content from the edge nodes thus invalidating the content so that the content can be refreshed from your origin servers.
+Currently in Rackspace CDN, purges require the URL of the file to purge; use of wildcards is not in effect.

 Restriction
     A restriction enables you to define rules about who can or cannot access content from the cache.
-Examples of a restriction are allowing requests only from certain domains, geographies, or IP addresses.
+An example of a restriction is allowing requests only from certain domains based on HTTP ``Referrer`` headers.

 Service
     A service represents an application that has its content cached to